 - Shop for Spring/Easter decor in May

-20. There are nine Pottery Barn outlet stores, and the discounts are between 10%-50% off retail price.
+18. There are 19 Pottery Barn outlet stores, and the discounts are between 10%-50% off retail price.

 There are nine Pottery Barn outlets in the U.S., and you can score some great discounts.
 The outlets feature items that were floor samples or returns, so check them carefully for damage before buying.